How I more than doubled my Noun Project passive income

 Confession: Working out of my home for 15 years was starting to drive me a little nuts.
 So this spring, I started sharing a studio with a photographer friend at the Delavan Center.

+Designers are often offered pro bono work, but when should we accept it?
 It’s no secret that I love Twitter, Instagram, and Central New York.
 Saying yes to an opportunity to do a little pro bono design for this year’s #ShowUsCNY14 event was a no brainer for me.
-But what about those times when the answer isn’t so clear?

 Where my best ideas come from…